oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

 ## Authorization Challenge Response Parameters

-In addition to the response parameters defined in {{challenge-response}}, the authorization server defines the additional value for the `error` response below.
+In addition to the response parameters defined in {{native-response}}, the authorization server defines the additional value for the `error` response below.

 "otp_required":
 :     The client should collect an OTP from the user and send the OTP in